 - Avoid the use of hairspray and other hair products when the hearing aid is in place.

 Considerations when purchasing a hearing aid:

 A medical examination is required before purchasing a hearing aid.
 Hearing aids can be purchased from an otolaryngologist (a physician who specializes in disorders of the ear, nose, throat, and related structures of the head and neck), an audiologist (a specialist who can evaluate and manage hearing and balance problems), or an independent company.
 Styles and prices vary greatly.
 The National Institute on Deafness and Other Communication Disorders recommends asking the following questions when buying hearing aids:

 - Can the hearing loss be improved with medical or surgical interventions?

-- Which design will work best for my type of hearing loss?
+- Which design will work best for my child's type of hearing loss?

-- May I "test" the hearing aids for a certain period?
+- May my child "test" the hearing aids for a certain period of time?

 - How much do hearing aids cost?

 - Do the hearing aids have a warranty and does it cover maintenance and repairs?

 - Can my child's audiologist or otolaryngologist make adjustments and repairs?